 Legal & Regulatory

-If you are not satisfied with our response, your complaint will be referred to our Complaints Officer, Gavin Bacon, who will look at the matter afresh and will carry out any further investigations as may be necessary.
+If you are not satisfied with our response, you may refer your complaint to our Complaints Officer, James Thorne, who will look at the matter afresh and will carry out any further investigations as may be necessary.
 Usually within 28 days of the complaint being referred to him, he will inform you of his conclusions and any proposals to resolve the complaint.
 If it remains unresolved, you may refer your complaint to the Legal Ombudsman.
-The Solicitors Regulation Authority can assist if you are concerned about our behaviour and you can raise concerns at the www.sra.org.uk/consumers/problems/report-solicitor.page website address.
+The Solicitors Regulation Authority can assist if you are concerned about our behaviour and you can raise concerns at the www.sra.org.uk/consumers/problems/report-solicitor.page website address

 Before it will consider a complaint, the Legal Ombudsman generally requires that a firm's internal complaints procedure has been exhausted with the client.
 If the Legal Ombudsman is satisfied that the firm's proposals for resolving a complaint are reasonable, it may decline to investigate further.
 You should bring your complaint to the Legal Ombudsman within six months of our final internal complaints procedure response and within six years of your grounds for dissatisfaction arising or three years from the deemed date of knowledge of those grounds.